DrakirL/DrakirL.github.io/p10/class/fighter.md

 ### Level 1: Martial Prodigy
 Your Martial Skill is always equal to your Level + 1. <br>
 Redistribute any Skill Points you've put into it (NEEDED?
-This is a Level 1 feature after all).
+This is a Level 1 feature after all, so maybe this is implied?).
 ### Level 1: ???
-Increase one of your Attributes by 1. <br>
+Increase one of your Attributes by 1 (up to 10). <br>
 Gain 1 Skill Point to spend.

 ### Level 3: ???
-Increase one of your Attributes by 1. <br>
+Increase one of your Attributes by 1 (up to 10). <br>
 Gain 1 Skill Point to spend.

 ### Level 5: ???
-Increase one of your Attributes by 1. <br>
+Increase one of your Attributes by 1 (up to 10). <br>
 Gain 1 Skill Point to spend.

 ### Level 7: ???
-Increase one of your Attributes by 1. <br>
+Increase one of your Attributes by 1 (up to 10). <br>
 Gain 1 Skill Point to spend.

 ### Level 9: ???
-Increase one of your Attributes by 1. <br>
+Increase one of your Attributes by 1 (up to 10). <br>
 Gain 1 Skill Point to spend.

 # OLD & UNUSED (for now)